 Maybe it’s not as obvious as it sounds.
-Let’s take a look.
+Let’s break it down.

-Analytical: This concept encompasses a range of things – quantitative methods, various tools and processes such as decision trees and FMEA, mental objectivity, an exacting attitude.
+Analytical: This word encompasses a range of things – quantitative methods, various tools and processes such as decision trees and FMEA, mental and intellectual objectivity, an exacting attitude.
 Parsing the relationship between a whole and its parts.
 Pursuing root causes.

 Aptitude: Ability, innate and/or learned.